videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/get-notified/participant-events.md

 VideoSDK provides multiple types of events which can be listened to know the about the participants in the meeting.

-Here are the events which specifically relate to the meeting.
+Here are the events which specifically relate to the participants.

 ### onParticipantJoined

-- These event is triggered when the someone joines meeting with the `Participant` object as parameter.
+- These event is triggered when someone joins the meeting and return the `Participant` object as parameter.
 - These event can be subscribed from the `useMeeting` hook.

 ### onParticipantLeft